 Each summer, in preparation for the EAA AirVenture, we rent 14 sites in the EAA Campground.
 A 40X60 hospitality tent and a smaller “Baggage/Security” tent are erected.
 Then the supplies come in - much of which is located in a rented unit near Oshkosh.
 Other items of equipment are borrowed and gathered at the Campground.
-From a plain-grass site with no water or electricity, we build our attractive and inviting Hospitality Center.
+From our EAA camping site with limited water and generator electricity, we build our attractive and inviting Hospitality Center.
 Several camper trailers (3 or 4) are also moved onto the site for some of our on-grounds staff.

 Here are some statistics from the MASA ministry of EAA AirVenture 2015:

 Plates of food served: 5,000+

 64 guests transported from air and sea ports, 34 trips using 15 drivers

 Speaking Engagements in local churches, small groups, service groups: 69

 If you are interested in helping in any of the above areas, we would love to talk to you more.
 Please contact Bernie Koszewa, 920.585.9800 or [email protected]

 2017: July 24 - 30, 2018: July 23 - 29